Azure-Samples/automated-testing-with-azurite/README.md

 Once private endpoints are enabled for the Azure Storage accounts, the current tests will fail when executed locally or as part of a pipeline because this connection will be blocked.

 In this repo you can find a sample for Azure Blob Storage to upload images from url and upload files from a local folder.
-To run project `.env` file to load environment variables for running code on local or pipeline and using `conftest.py` to load environment variables for tests.
+To run, `cp sample_env.txt .env` file to load environment variables for running code on local or pipeline and using `conftest.py` to load environment variables for tests.

 Here's the folder structure for the sample: